OrcaRays/orcarays.github.io/_pages/about.md

 In a world driven by noise, velocity, and posturing, we build systems that understand, not systems that impress.

 **Information asymmetry is inevitable**, but not unchallengeable.
-Through radical curiosity, intelligent systems, and independent thinking, we seek to close the gap between **what is visible** and **what is meaningful**.
+Through radical curiosity, independent thinking and next generation computational intelligence, we seek to close the gap between **what is visible** and **what is meaningful**.

-We are not here to predict the world.
-We are here to understand the systems that shape it, and act accordingly.
+We are not here to predict.
+We are here to understand the systems that shape the world, and act accordingly.